BlackBoxVision/autoform-next/README.md

 ### Issues

-If you download
+If you're testing the repository code and found any issue, please let me know!

 ### License

-This project will be distributed under MIT License.
+This project will be distributed under `MIT License`.